WarpRomo/IntelliFan/README.md

 ## Features
 - Autotracking of people in front of the fan
 - Gestures such as swiping left / right / up / down, to control the fan
-- Webapp so user can control fan with their phone / laptop
+- Web-app so user can control fan with their phone / laptop
 - 3D models to house the fan and its components

 <p align="center">